October 27th, 2019

 I came to the water cache that Al had just stocked, finding tons of good clean water.
 I took what I needed for a dry camp, since it was too far to make it to the Gila.
 I also took a short break, since it was very hot.
 There were a lot of bees swarming around the cache, attracted to the scent of the water.
 They kept landing on me, ultimately forcing me to keep moving.
 I like bees and don’t mind when they land on me.
 Sometimes I even lightly stroke their backs, like a pet.
 But I was worried that they might be mixed with the African honey bee, which can make them very aggressive.

 We continue up a series of valleys and canyons.
-The trails is so much better in this section: well graded, the vegetation cut back, and smooth.
-It cools down a bit in the late afternoon and I am just loving the experience and geology.
+The trail’s so much better in this section: well graded, the vegetation cut back, and smooth.
+It cools down a bit in the late afternoon and I’m just loving the experience and geology.
 The scenery is spectacular.
 There are grand buttes, pinnacles, hoodoos, and escarpments everywhere.
 Plus every kind of cactus.
 This is the backdrop I always pictured for the AZT.
 We are hiking the Sonoran Desert and it’s so beautiful.

 We go over the high point of the section, getting grand views of the topography to the south, including the Gila River valley.
 The sun is setting and the desert feels so peaceful.
 Everything is breathing a sigh of relief to get a break from the scorching sun.
 We settle down for the night on a on a small rise with incredible views.
 It’s a bit exposed to the wind but worth it.
 Every time I wake up in the night, I see a pinnacle backlit by a universe of stars.